U.S. jobless claims drop from five-month high

-LONDON A signal from the European Central Bank that it would slow its stimulus program from April next year spooked bond and money markets on Thursday and triggered a short sharp surge in the euro.

-WASHINGTON The number of Americans filing for unemployment benefits fell from a five-month high last week, pointing to labor strength that underscores the economy's sustained momentum.
+WASHINGTON (Reuters) - The number of Americans filing for unemployment benefits fell from a five-month high last week, pointing to labor strength that underscores the economy's sustained momentum.

 A tight labor market together with signs of a strengthening economy and steadily rising inflation will likely push the Federal Reserve to hike interest rates next week.